-In reviewing a budget, we will all have some utilities that we must pay.
-The area of opportunity is to review if there are some utilities you can lower the cost on.
+In reviewing a budget, we all will have some utilities that we must pay.
+The area of opportunity is to review if there are some utilities of which you can lower the cost.
 Depending on where you live, you might have more or less options.
 If you have more options in your area, you might see some cost savings with cell phone, television, internet, and electric providers.
-Similar to reviewing your insurance, shopping other utility providers can help you save.
-Now-a-days, you might also find savings by consolidating your services with one provider.
+Similar to reviewing your insurance, shopping among other utility providers can help you save.
+You might also find savings by consolidating your services with one provider.
 Depending on the services offered in the area, you might want to go through this process every 12 to 24 months.

 2. Build an Emergency Reserve

-Have you thought about what to do if something currently went wrong in your home, your car, or have an unexpected emergency?
-We all typically experience a time in our life where we will have an emergency which can be a financial surprise.
+Have you thought about what to do if something currently went wrong in your home, your car or you have an unexpected emergency?
+We all typically experience a time in our life where we will have an emergency that can be a financial surprise.
 The question is, how are we prepared to handle it?
-In order to be prepared to handle an unexpected financial surprise, we should have some money saved up to specifically pay for these types of events.
+In order to be prepared to manage an unexpected financial surprise, we should have some money saved up to specifically pay for these types of events.